Efficient Model-Based Multi-Agent Mean-Field Reinforcement Learning: Theoretical Analysis

-where $\stateDist{t,h}{}$ and $\OptStateDist{t,h}{}$ are the mean-field distributions when the policy $\policyProfile{t}{}$ is deployed in (i) the true multi-agent system and (ii) the system with dynamics given by \cref{eq:HallucinatedTransitionFunction}, respectively.
-The main theoretical contribution of our work is provided in \cref{lemma:MFFlowW1Bound} (see \cref{appendix:EpisodicRegretBound}) which shows the following bound on the Wasserstein-1 distance between the two mean-field distributions:\looseness=-1
+where $\stateDist{t,h}{}$ and $\OptStateDist{t,h}{}$ are the mean-field distributions when the policy $\policyProfile{t}{}$ is deployed in (i) the true multi-agent system and (ii) the system with dynamics given by the transition function $\tilde{f}_{t}$ selected by the oracle corresponding to $\policyProfile{t}{}$.
+The main theoretical contribution of our work is provided in \cref{lemma:MFFlowW1Bound} (see \cref{appendix:EpisodicRegretBound}) which shows the following bound on the Wasserstein-1 distance between the two mean-field distributions: \looseness=-1